June 17, 2025, 2:45 pm | Read time: 3 minutes

 Wash Balls Are Popular

 Laundry is simply part of everyday life.
 It regularly consumes energy and contaminates water with chemical residues.
 With rising energy costs and growing environmental awareness, people are looking for affordable and eco-friendly alternatives.
-Wash balls or laundry balls are often at the top of the list.
+Wash balls or laundry balls often top the list.

 Allegedly, these ensure bright white laundry without detergent or with only a small amount.
 The small balls, usually made of hard plastic, contain–depending on the provider–ceramic beads, minerals, or magnetic particles.
-The manufacturers of these wash balls emphasize that these additional substances change the pH value of the water, release ions, or reduce surface tension, thus removing dirt from the clothes.
+The manufacturers of these wash balls emphasize that these additional substances change the water’s pH level, release ions, or reduce surface tension, thus removing dirt from clothing.

 “Wash balls and similar alternatives to detergents were already studied in 2013 at the University of Bonn,” explains Bernd Glassl from the German Cosmetic, Toiletry, Perfumery and Detergent Association (IKW) to myHOMEBOOK.
 “The conclusion at that time was: ‘One result shows that none of the detergent alternatives studied delivers a better cleaning result than washing with plain water.'”
 The National Institute for Consumer Research in Oslo, Norway, reached a similar conclusion.